Eye injuries during 2022 Iranian protests: Mohammad Azad

 Mohammad Azad (Persian: محمد ازاد), 46 years old at the time of injury, was attending a protest in Tehran in November 2022 when his right eye was severely injured and subsequently enucleated.
 Azad had faced severe financial and social pressure following his injury.
 On Saturday 7 September 2024, his death by cardiac arrest was announced by his wife via Instagram.
 He left behind his wife, and two children.

 Mohammad Hossein Erfan

-Mohammad Hossein Erfan (Persian: محمد حسین عرفان), 24 years old at the time of injury had been shot in Karaj when attending November 2019 protests.
+Mohammad Hossein Erfan (Persian: محمد حسین عرفان), 24 years old at the time of injury had been shot in Karaj when attending the November 2019 protests.
 He had been shot in the face by a pellet gun, resulting in complete blindness in his left eye, and only 30 percent vision in his right.
 Despite his injuries from 2019 and their continued impacts, witnesses state that Erfan attended the 2022 Woman, Life, Freedom protests and had even provided comfort and direction to those who had been injured on the streets at the time.

 Erfan died unexpectedly late February, 2024 after being admitted to hospital reportedly with high blood sugar levels.
 Erfan was 28 years old at the time of death.